ucgmsim/sqlite_tools/README.md

 ## Python API Usage

 You can import and use the data extraction functions directly in your Python scripts.
-In the following examples, remember to replace placeholder paths and IDs with actual values for your use case.
+In the following examples, remember to replace placeholder paths and IDs.
+Some function parameters in [query.py](./sqlite_tools/query.py) can only take the specific values given in [available_options.md](./available_options.md).
-The `all_vs30s_given_correlations` function, in particular, relies on specific string names for correlations and hammer types that must exist in your database tables.

 ```python
 import sqlite3